How can you stop baby crying when you change his diaper?

 According to scientists, the first three months of a baby's life are when he cries the most, and when his cries are the most intense.
 Your little one may cry when you change his diaper.

-During the first few months of life, baby's cries follow a pattern of curves:
+During the first few months of life, baby's crying patterns follow curves:

-• It is around 2 to 3 weeks that the baby's cries begin to s'intensify and cry more and more;
+• At around 2 to 3 weeks of age, your baby's crying starts to intensify and become more and more frequent;

-• Then, until the infant is 12 weeks old, crying diminishes.
+• Then, until the baby is 12 weeks old, crying diminishes.

 On average, a baby cries for two hours a day.
-Some babies cry more often, depending on the season and their temperament.
+Some babies cry more often at different times, depending on their temperament.

-During the first three months, the baby will often cry and then s'stop suddenly, without really understanding why.
-This happens particularly in the afternoon or early evening l.
+During the first three months, a baby will often cry and then stop suddenly, without really understanding why.
+This happens particularly in the afternoon or early evening.
 Your child may also cry at night.
-Sometimes parents can't understand why their baby reacts like this.
+Sometimes, parents can't understand why their baby reacts like this.
 On average, attacks last 45 minutes, but can last up to two hours.
 There's no need to feel guilty if this happens to your child: crying is normal and not your fault.

-According to some studies, babies use crying to express their various needs , whether hunger, discomfort, boredom, pain , etc...
+According to some studies, babies use crying to express their various needs - hunger, discomfort, boredom, pain , etc.

 Although other scientists disagree with this view, babies can express different needs through crying, such as:

-• Discomfort, such as needing to be changed, or feeling hot or cold;
+• Discomfort, such as the need to be changed, or to feel hot or cold;

 • Fatigue;